laevar/jupiter/README.md

 jupiter
 =======

-An linux systray-applet which helps with powersaving, device- and display-management.
+An linux applet which helps with powersaving, device- and display-management and comes with an AppIndicator.